 Meter readings are taken at the beginning and end of the tenancy to ensure the correct bills are calculated.
 Council tax is not payable for full time students.

 Rent is payable in three instalments coinciding with the timing of student loans.
-Our contracts cover a 12-month period and so you are able to stay in the house over the summer without paying rent until the Autumn term.
+Usually our contracts cover a 12-month period and so you are able to stay in the house over the summer without paying rent until the Autumn term.
 We don’t charge reservation fees, admin fees, application fees and we don’t ask for guarantors over the rent .

 We ask for a deposit of £200 per student which is held in the Deposit Protection Service.
 The deposit is paid at the point the rental contract is signed and is returned at the end of the tenancy.
 We give advice on how to avoid deductions from the deposit and it’s rare for us to make deductions.